TheSageMaster/Rust-Ethereum-Address-From-PrivateKey/README.md

 ```

 # Usage
-To use the Bitcoin Address Generator, follow these steps:
+To use the Ethereum Address Generator, follow these steps:

 1. Ensure `private_keys.txt` is populated with your private keys.
 2. Compile and run the program: